 Funding Partner: Joachim Herz Stiftung.

-Thanks to the great support of the Joachim Herz Stiftung, we were able to announce another €100,000 grant.
-The so-called Neurodegeneration Award 2018 covers a postdoctoral fellowship salary for two years.
+Thanks to the great support of the Joachim Herz Stiftung, in 2018 we were able to announce another €100,000 grant.
+The Neurodegeneration Award 2018 covers a postdoctoral fellowship salary for two years.
 The aim is to foster and improve synergies in resarch into NCL childhood dementia and age-related neurodegeneration.
 Two laboratories from the above-mentioned fields must apply jointly.
 The postdoctoral fellow should thus have the opportunity to conduct research in both laboratories to ensure the exchange of respective expertise.

 Funding proposals can also be requested for smaller projects.
 These projects shoud consist of research intended for practical application intended to form the basis of new projects.